312 Old Main, (307) 766-4286, Fax: (307) 766-2606

 Web site: www.uwyo.edu/registrar

 The Office of the Registrar is responsible for overseeing course registration, transcripts, verification of enrollment, adding/dropping/ withdrawing from courses, administering the residency policy for tuition classification purposes, and for maintaining student academic records.
 This involves responsibility for web registration, as well as preparation and electronic publication of the Class Schedules and University Catalog.
 The office is also responsible for the electronic degree audit program, graduate record processing, and for determining whether or not students have successfully met all degree requirements.
 Additionally, this office evaluates all transfer credit for undergraduate students to determine transferability as well as UW equivalents.
+The Office of the Registrar manages Curriculog, an online curriculum management system for the creation of courses.
+Curriculog works with the online Acalog Catalog to ensure course and program accuracy for students, staff, and faculty.

 Transfer Success Center